vipul2802/o365hq.com/content/blog/Email collaboration in Office 365.md

 --------------------------------

-This table explains the various collaboration options available to you with Office 365.
+This table explains the various collaboration options available to you with Microsoft 365.

   -----------------------------------------------------------------------
   Collaboration tool                  Description
   ----------------------------------- -----------------------------------
   Groups in Outlook                   A shared workspace that works
-                                      across all applications in Office
+                                      across all applications in Microsoft
                                       365. Includes a shared inbox,
                                       calendar, and OneDrive for Business
                                       site for storing files.
 Users can
                                       create, find, and join Groups in
                                       Outlook right from their email or
                                       calendar.
 New and existing users
-                                      with an Exchange Online or Office
+                                      with an Exchange Online or Microsoft
                                       365 subscription can use Groups in
                                       Outlook.